Command-line options

 --lossy-unification, --no-lossy-unification

-New in version 2.6.2.
+Added in version 2.6.2.

 Enable a constraint-solving heuristic akin to first-order unification, see Lossy Unification.
+Implies --no-require-unique-meta-solutions.

 --no-lossy-unification

-New in version 2.6.4.
+Added in version 2.6.4.

 Default, opposite of --lossy-unification.